 Buying a new crankset or parts

-You’ll see from the above that cranksets are far from simple and there are a lot of different things to consider if you want to replace your crankset or its parts.
+You’ll have realised by now that cranksets are far from simple and there are a lot of different things to consider if you want to replace your crankset or its parts.
 In general, we’d suggest sticking to the brand and model of crankset that’s already on your bike if you want to avoid compatibility issues.